olinux/zskarte2/README.md

 If you don't have a Google Chrome installation and do not have the permissions to install software, please see http://portableapps.com/apps/internet/google_chrome_portable

+### Run (in online mode)
+You can run Zivilschutzkarte 2 without installation from https://zskarte2.olinux.ch .
+Please note: Your drawings are stored on your browser - so you can't break anything, but also don't expect your drawings to be available when accessing it with another computer / browser. :)
+To transfer your drawings, make use of the download and import functionality of the application.

+### Run from local (in online mode)
-First, download the latest release from the projects' [release section](https://github.com/olinux/zskarte2/releases) and unzip the folder to any place you like.
+Download the latest release from the projects' [release section](https://github.com/olinux/zskarte2/releases) and unzip the folder to any place you like.
+Open the index.html in your browser.

-## Configuration

-You can add offline maps to the folder "offlinemap" and register them in the file "offlinemap/offlinemap.jsonp".
-Please see the provided example.
-All you need for configuration is the coordinates of the upper left and lower right corner of your map defined in [Mercator projection](http://en.wikipedia.org/wiki/Mercator_projection) as well as the image size in pixels.
-You can also define for which zoom levels a specific image shall be used and therefore define different levels of detailedness according to the zoom.
+### Run from local (in offline mode)
+To run the application in offline mode, a little preparation (with internet connection) is needed, since you need the according maps to be locally available on your machine.
+We suggest, you follow the instructions of https://openmaptiles.com/server/#install for your operating system.

+Follow the installation wizard at http://localhost:8080

+#### Region
+Choose the region you're interested in.
+The smaller the region, the less requirements on the executing machine.

+#### Style
+You only need the "OSM Bright" style, so you can disable the others.
+Please also choose the language of labels to your preferences.

+#### Settings
+You only need the "Serve raster map tiles" option.

+#### Run
+Save the server and execute it.
+You'll need now to download the map data - please make sure you choose the appropriate licensing option.
+As soon, as everything is up and running, you should be able to follow the "Run from local (in online mode)" section and choose the "Offline" map (please be aware: the application expects the map server to be running at http://localhost:8080 - which is the default setting).

 ## Terms of use